 If you were worried about this, you’re not alone: marijuana is the world’s third most popular recreational drug (after alcohol and tobacco) and America’s most popular illegal drug.
 According to a 2015 Gallup poll, 44% of adult Americans have tried marijuana.

 Support for marijuana legalization has slowly crept higher since the mid-90s, according to Gallup pollsters.
-Marijuana was first made illegal in the U.S. in 1937 for questionable reasons.
+Marijuana was first made illegal in the U.S. in 1937.
 It was illegal nationwide until 2012, when Colorado and Oregon legalized the drug at the state level.
-Since then, two more states have legalized marijuana, and as of today, eighteen have decriminalized it and twenty-three have authorized marijuana for medical purposes.
-Nevada will have legalization of marijuana up for a vote this November.
+Since then, six more states plus Washington, D.C, have legalized marijuana.

 In general, insurance companies are pretty conservative.
 You would be, too, if your entire business revolved around assessing the risks of everything around you.